jaehong31/CGES/README.md

 ## Running Code

-We implemented a combined regularizer as described in the paper based on Tensorflow library[Tensorflow](https://www.tensorflow.org/).
+We implemented a combined regularizer as described in the paper based on Tensorflow library, [Tensorflow](https://www.tensorflow.org/).

 ### Get our code
 ```